Batout-asma/Software_Engineering/README.md

 # Software Engineering TP1

 This repository contains my practical work (TP) for Software Engineering.
 Each folder includes the related code, and resources for different topics covered in the course.
-The provided code files demonstrate concepts, methodologies, and solutions explored during the TPs.
+The provided code files demonstrate concepts, methodologies, and solutions explored during the TP.

 ### Contents
 - **Graphs:** Visual representations of system behavior and performance.